-KRISTIEN AMER is an award winning Artist, Designer, Publicist, Event Producer and occasional Décor, Prop and Wardrobe Stylist.
-She has worked as an independent freelance artist since 1993 with clients including The American Film Institute, Capitol Records, Rock The Vote, United Press International, Martha Stewart Living, Georgetown University Radio and The Art Institute of Chicago.
+KRISTIEN AMER is an award winning Designer, Publicist, Event Producer and occasional Vintage Décor, Prop and Wardrobe Stylist among other interests.
+She has worked as an independent freelance artist since 1993 with clients including The American Film Institute, Rock The Vote, United Press International, Georgetown University Radio, The Art Institute of Chicago, Radio & Records Magazine and EMI Records with a focus on supporting independent Music, Film and Art clients and historic venues.

 Growing up in Los Angeles and Hawai’i, Miss Amer had a creative childhood filled with art, intellect and weirdness.
 While attending classes at UCLA and the American Film Institute she had the distinct honor of residing at the Frank Lloyd Wright Ennis House while working as an executive assistant for the Foundation.